Kannada actor Shivaranjan shot at, escapes unhurt | Entertainment

 ''The actor was the target, but he is safe.
 A hunt is on for the assailants,'' a police officer told PTI.

-He said the actor had gone to visit his parents in Bailhongal on Tuesday night.
+He said the 50-year-old actor had gone to visit his parents in Bailhongal on Tuesday night.

 He earned recognition for his work in Amrutha Sindhu, in which his co-star was actress Shruthi.